-How does trade logistics work?
+How does retail logistics work?

 In order for the flow of goods and ultimately trade to succeed without any problems at all, the flow of information and communication with suppliers is of crucial importance.
 The information flows of the individual processes from the areas of logistics, warehouse management, procurement logistics and distribution logistics must run precisely and in a coordinated manner.

-What is the goal of trade logistics?
+What is the goal of retail logistics?

 To ensure that certain products and trade goods are always available at the "point of sale" (POS), the flow of goods must be carefully thought out and systematically planned beforehand.
-If a trading company has understood the goal of trade logistics, this brings the great advantage of not having to store trade goods and sales merchandise for a very long time, but to handle the respective goods and merchandise more frequently and to ship them immediately to customers or manufacturers through the corresponding service partners.
+If a retail company has understood the goal of trade logistics, this brings the great advantage of not having to store trade goods and sales merchandise for a very long time, but rather to handle the respective goods and merchandise more frequently and to ship them immediately to customers or manufacturers through the corresponding service partners.

-In relation to increasing digitalisation and customer expectations, retail logistics has taken on a very important and significant role now and in the future.
-This means that without a good strategy and a carefully thought-out concept, there is no well-functioning trade logistics for industry or trade.
-Only through continuous development and change of individual logistics processes in trade and distribution logistics can all customer requirements be met and thus the profit of a company maximised."
+In terms of increasing digitalization and customer expectations, retail logistics has taken on a very important and significant role now and in the future.
+This means that without a good strategy and a carefully thought-out concept, there is no well-functioning retail logistics for industry as well as for retail.
+Only through constant further development and modification of individual logistics processes in retail and distribution logistics can all customer requirements be met and thus the profit of a company maximized."
 Back to Glossary Index